McDegens-DAO/mcburn-js/README.md

 # Solana Program

-You can find the open source mcburn Rust program repo here: [mcburn](https://github.com/honeygrahams2/mcburn)
+You can find the fully functional open source mcburn Rust repo here: [mcburn](https://github.com/honeygrahams2/mcburn)

 Our program is deployed on Solana mainnet as: